ElektraInitiative/libelektra/src/bindings/rust/README.md

 ### Local Build

-To build the bindings explicitly as part of the elektra build process, we add the option `rust` to `-DBINDINGS`.
+To build the bindings explicitly as part of the Elektra build process, we add the option `rust` to `-DBINDINGS`.
 Now [build libelektra](https://master.libelektra.org/doc/COMPILE.md) and the bindings will be built as part of this process.

 Your Cargo.toml dependencies might then look like this